Home

 • Walking Distance and Mobility:

-• Moderate walking expected: navigating Mexico City’s Centro Histórico, Xochimilco canals, and Teotihuacán ruins.
-Terrain includes cobblestones and rural pathways.
+• Moderate walking expected: Navigating Mexico City’s Centro Histórico, Xochimilco canals, and Teotihuacán ruins.
+Terrain includes some cobblestones and rural pathways.

 • Bring supportive walking shoes (breathable, cushioned).